Elias Syriani: Crime

-Teresa had received a protective order from a North Carolina court requiring that Syriani move out of their home and stay away from her and their four children.
-Around 11:20 p.m. on July 28, 1990, he drove to the house and found that Teresa was not home so he waited in the driveway.
+In 1990, Teresa had filed to divorce Syriani and received a protective order from a North Carolina court, requiring that Syriani move out of their home and stay away from her and their four children.
+Around 11:20 p.m., on 28 July 1990, Syriani drove to Teresa's house and found that Teresa was absent.
+He then waited in her driveway.
 When she returned from work, he blocked her access with his van.
-After getting out of the van he went over to the car where, through an open window, he stabbed Teresa 28 times with a screwdriver, with their 10-year-old son, John, in the passenger seat.
-John tried to stop his father but was unable.
+After getting out of his van, he went over to her car, where through an open window, he stabbed Teresa 28 times with a screwdriver, with their 10-year-old son, John, in the passenger seat.
+John tried to stop his father but was unable to.

 John ran from the car and summoned help from his older sister, Rose.
-He then went to a friend's house and on returning they found Syriani still at the car and still stabbing Teresa.
-She was still alive, and Syriani stopped his attack, got into his van and left.
+He then went to a friend's house and on returning, they found Syriani still in the car and still stabbing Teresa.
+She was still alive after Syriani stopped his attack, got into his van and left.
 He drove to a nearby fire station to receive medical attention for cuts and scratches.
-A fireman testified that Syriani told him that Teresa had assaulted him.
+A fireman later testified in court that Syriani told him that Teresa had assaulted him.
 The police arrived shortly afterwards and arrested him.

 Teresa survived for 28 days before succumbing to a 3-inch (8-cm) deep wound in her brain.
-One neighbour who saw her in the car said that it looked like she had been shot in the face with buckshot.
+One neighbour who saw her in the car said that it looked like she had been shot in the face with buckshot pellets.

-Syriani gives a different version of events, testifying at his trial that he did not block Teresa's path, nor did he intend to hurt or kill her on the night.
-He said that she scratched at his face when he approached the car and then slammed the car door open onto his leg.
+Syriani gave a different version of events, testifying at his trial that he did not block Teresa's path, nor did he intend to hurt or kill her that night.
+He said that she scratched at his face when he approached the car, and then slammed the car door open onto his leg.
 He claims to only remember striking her three or four times with the screwdriver.
+The screwdriver that Syriani had used was also never found.